Family Medicine Residency Program

 - Journal Club

-The Western Slope Collaborative HIV Clinic is funded by a Ryan White Title III Grant.
+The Western Slope Collaborative Clinic has been part of us for 12 years.
 The clinic provides primary care, HIV specialty care, case management, mental health, dental and peer adherence counseling in an integrated setting.
-Care is provided in our office in conjunction with subspecialists from the University of Colorado.
+Care is provided in our office in conjunction with sub-specialists from the University of Colorado.
 We offer training that will allow residents to earn certification as HIV Specialists from the American Academy of HIV Medicine.